dhykac/House-Price-Advanced-Regression/README.md

-# This directory is about how i do Data Visualization to house_price.csv of House Price Advanced Regression data.
+# This directory is about how i do Exploratory Data Analysis to house_price.csv of House Price Advanced Regression data.

 On this directory i doing exploratory data analysis to house_price.csv based on assignment day 14 data science bootcamp dibimbing.id